knrt10/kubernetes-basicLearning/readme.md

 This may be useful when you initially have a set of pods managed by a ReplicationController, and then decide to replace the ReplicationController with a `ReplicaSet`.
 You can do this without affecting the pods and keep them running without interruption while you replace the ReplicationController that manages them.

-When deleting a ReplicationController with kubectl delete, you can keep its pods running by passing the `--cascade=false` option to the command.
+When deleting a ReplicationController with kubectl delete, you can keep its pods running by passing the `--cascade=orphan` option to the command.
 Try that now:

-`kubectl delete rc kubia --cascade=false`
+`kubectl delete rc kubia --cascade=orphan`

 You’ve deleted the ReplicationController so the pods are on their own.
 They are no longer managed.
 But you can always create a new ReplicationController with the proper label selector and make them managed again.